MyNimrod/alx-backend-python/0x01-python_async_function/README.md

 wait_n should return the list of all the delays (float values).
 The list of the delays should be in ascending order without using sort() because of concurrency.

+### 2-measure_runtime.py

+From the previous file, import wait_n into 2-measure_runtime.py.

+Create a measure_time function with integers n and max_delay as arguments that measures the total execution time for wait_n(n, max_delay), and returns total_time / n.
+Your function should return a float.

+Use the time module to measure an approximate elapsed time.From the previous file, import wait_n into 2-measure_runtime.py.

+Create a measure_time function with integers n and max_delay as arguments that measures the total execution time for wait_n(n, max_delay), and returns total_time / n.
+Your function should return a float.

+Use the time module to measure an approximate elapsed time.